phoexer/bce/README.md

 ## <a name="ui"></a>UI

 The following link points to the app's frontend.
-The frontend is hosted on my one of my linodes and accesses the backend server which runs on Amazon Lambda.
+The frontend is hosted on one of my linodes and accesses the backend server which runs on Amazon Lambda.

 - [bce.musangeya.com](https://bce.musangeya.com)